History of Mexico City: Racial composition

 Although Mexico City was designated the capital of the viceroyalty, it still had a significant non-white population throughout the colonial period.
 In the early period after the conquest, the Spanish population played a pivotal role in the capital.

 In his analysis of the 1790 census of Mexico City and its surrounding area, Dennis Nodin Valdés compared the population of the capital with the census of the Intendancy of Mexico in 1794.
 The total number of Mexico City residents counted in 1793 was 104,760 (which excludes 8,166 officials) and in the intendancy as a whole 1,043,223, excluding 2,299 officials.
 In both the capital and the intendancy, the European population was the smallest percentage, with 2,335 in the capital (2.2%) and the intendancy 1,330 (.1%).
 The listing for Spaniard (español) was 50,371 (48.1%), with the intendancy showing 134,695 (12.9%).
 For mestizos (in which he has merged the castizos), in the capital there were 19,357 (18.5%) and in the intendancy 112,113 (10.7%).
 For the mulatto category, the capital listed 7,094 (6.8%) with the intendancy showing 52,629 (5.0%).
 There is apparently no separate category for blacks (Negros).
 The category Indian showed 25,603 (24.4%), with the intendancy with 742,186 (71.1).
-The capital thus had the largest concentration of Spaniards and castas, with the countryside being overwhelmingly Indian.
+The capital thus had the largest concentration of Spaniards and castas, with the countryside being overwhelmingly indigenous.
 The population of the capital "indicates that conditions favoring mestizaje were more favorable in the city than the outlying area" and that there were more high status occupations in the city.

 Further analysis of the two censuses found that the population of the capital was older and had more women.
 Women migrated to the capital in higher numbers than men from the surrounding countryside.

 Racial residential patterns

 In studying the 1811 census, there is no absolute segregation by race.
 The highest concentration of Spaniards was around the traza, the central sector of the city where the civil and religious institutions were based and where there was the highest concentration of wealthy merchants.
 But non-Spaniards also lived there.
-Indians were found in higher concentrations in the sectors on the fringes of the capital.
+Indigenous people were found in higher concentrations in the sectors on the fringes of the capital.
 Castas appear as residents in all sectors of the capital.